DataDog/documentation/content/en/cloudcraft/getting-started/group-by-presets.md

 title: Group By and Presets
 ---

-Cloudcraft's **Group By** and **Presets** features offer powerful tools for creating focused, customized diagrams of your cloud infrastructure.
+Cloudcraft's **Group By** and **Presets** features offer powerful tools for creating focused, custom diagrams of your cloud infrastructure.
 These tools provide a structured approach to visualize cloud architecture, catering to specific use cases like infrastructure, network, and security requirements.

 By utilizing grouping and preset configurations, users can quickly generate focused diagrams, improving workflow efficiency and resource management.
-Whether you're troubleshooting, conducting security audits, or analyzing network performance, these features help you create focused, insightful diagrams quickly and easily.
+Whether you are troubleshooting, conducting security audits, or analyzing network performance, these features help you create focused, insightful diagrams quickly and easily.

 ## Group By